YuriyBakutin/custom-icons-resolver/readme.md

 ## Source of inspiration

-The source of inspiration for writing this module, which creates components from custom svg icons, was the technology of [*unplugin-icons*](https://github.com/antfu/unplugin-icons) with [*iconify*](https://icon-sets.iconify.design/) for free icon sets.
+The source of inspiration for writing this module, which creates components from custom svg icons, was the technology of [*unplugin-icons*](https://github.com/antfu/unplugin-icons) with [*iconify*](https://icon-sets.iconify.design/) for icon from [Iconify](https://icon-sets.iconify.design/) service.